readthedocs/readthedocs.org/docs/user/server-side-search/index.rst

 You can search all projects at https://readthedocs.org/search/, or search only on your project from the :guilabel:`Search` tab of your project.

-If you're using :doc:`/addons`, you also get :ref:`server-side-search/index:search as you type` built in, either from the :doc:`/flyout-menu` or from the :guilabel:`Search` tab of your project

 .. seealso::

    :doc:`/server-side-search/syntax`